 Whatever you end up buying, we’ll bid you farewell with something we’ve learned through the years: buying a good PSU is an investment.

-When your PC can no longer handle the latest games, upgrading your GPU or CPU (which sometimes demands upgrading your motherboard and RAM) can remedy the problem.
+When your PC can no longer handle the latest games, upgrading your GPU or CPU (which sometimes demands upgrading your motherboard) can remedy the problem.